 - Easy to showcase Bestsellers

-When you’re running an e-commerce business, it’s very easy to showcase your best-selling products to potential buyers/customers.
+When running an e-commerce business, it’s very easy to showcase your best-selling products to potential buyers/customers.
 You can create customized banners and festive banners to promote your store homepage, build a dedicated category, and curate marketing campaigns to promote them.

 - Encourages impulse buyers

-One great thing about e-commerce stores is that you can encourage customers to make impulse purchases.
+One great thing about e-commerce stores is that they can encourage customers to make impulse purchases.
 If you provide them with an interactive product page, some high-quality images, and the correct sizing for the products, they’re going to be much more likely to buy.